 It was late on a Monday night and I was standing on a Chicago street corner, feeling fantastic.

-Next week, we attempt to further unravel the unknowns in a look at the American and Australian craft beer industries: their rises, their falls, where they are today and where they – and craft beer globally – are headed.
+In part II, we attempt to further unravel the unknowns in a look at the American and Australian craft beer industries: their rises, their falls, where they are today and where they – and craft beer globally – are headed.

 About the author: Nick Oscilowski lives on the South Coast of New South Wales and writes about beer.
 He has nothing to complain about.
 Well, he never used to but, having travelled to Chicago as a guest of Goose Island, now has to readjust to a life flying cattle class again.